Psychotherapy, Projection and Relationships

 Similarly, recognizing when I have projected aspects of myself that I have difficulty acknowledging on another person, and actively accepting those parts of myself, may take real psychological stamina.
 I may see aspects of myself — pettiness, intolerance, stubborness — that I don’t like at all.
 Seeing these, understanding how they came about, and then having compassion for myself while acknowledging that these traits genuinely are part of me may take quite a bit of doing.
 However, when I can do it, energy for living my life, and a sense of completeness, are liberated within me.

 When the Movies Stop: Ending Your Own Projections

-Taking back projections is a key part of the work of psychotherapy.
+Taking back projections is a key part of the work of case studies.
 While it is demanding, and we often resist it, it brings real vitality, and a deep sense of having been really honest with oneself.
 Have you ever had the experience of suddenly realizing that the way you have perceived someone else is completely wrong?
 How about the way that you perceive yourself?
 In my own experience, acknowledging that certain attitudes or inclinations are part of me has at times been particularly tough, but also full of genuine growth.
-Entering into real psychotherapy brings this into our lives, giving us a healthier, more authentic relationship with our deepest self and with others.
+Entering into real case studies brings this into our lives, giving us a healthier, more authentic relationship with our deepest self and with others.

 I welcome your inquiries and comments.